 And returned to Crossroads … again.

-This time, we agreed to work the program and stop lying.
-They always told us “lying isn’t going to get you anywhere.”
+This time, we agreed to work on the program and stop lying.
+They always told us “Lying isn’t going to get you anywhere.”
 It began to sink in… When we stopped lying and got clean things began to change.
 VOA helped me find a job and a home for us.